yahiakala/routing/docs/routes/query.md

 ```

-Note that in the `tab_changed` event handler, we are navigating to the same page, and so, we don't need to include the `path` in the `navigate` call.
+Note that in the `tab_changed` event handler, we are navigating to the same path, and so, we don't need to include the `path` in the `navigate` call.
 If we want to be explicit, we can use `path="./"` or `path="/dashboard"`.

-By default, if the query parameters change, the page will not be reloaded.
+By default, if the query parameters change, a new instance of the form will be loaded (even if `cache_form` is set to `True`).
+See `cache_deps` below for more details.
 When the query parameters change, we can listen for the `query_changed` event and update our page state accordingly.

 ## Parsing Query Parameters